King's Cross, London

-King's Cross is a district in the London Boroughs of Camden and Islington, on either side of Euston Road in north London, England, 1.5 mi north of Charing Cross, bordered by Barnsbury to the north, Clerkenwell to the southeast, Angel to the east, Holborn and Bloomsbury to the south, Euston to the west and Camden Town to the northwest.
+King's Cross is a district in the London boroughs of Camden and Islington, on either side of Euston Road in north London, England, 1.5 mi north of Charing Cross, bordered by Barnsbury to the north, Clerkenwell to the south-east, Angel to the east, Holborn and Bloomsbury to the south, Somers Town to the west and Camden Town to the north-west.
 It is served by two major rail termini, St Pancras and King's Cross.
 King's Cross station is the terminus of one of the major rail routes between London and the North.

 The area, which was historically the south-eastern part of the parish and borough of St Pancras, and once known for drug-dealing and prostitution, has undergone significant regeneration since the mid-1990s.
 The introduction of the Eurostar rail service at St Pancras International and the rebuilding of King's Cross station helped stimulate the redevelopment of the long-derelict railway lands to the north of the termini.